benfoxall/benfoxall.github.com/_posts/2025-08-19-offline-qr-codes.md

 ## 👉 Between web pages

-Browser can also **scan** QR Codes.
+Browsers can also **scan** QR Codes.
 This allows us to create a bidirectional socket between two offline devices using their front-facing cameras.

 ![QR Socket Demo](/img/qr-socket.svg){:.no-border}

 I [built this][QRSocket] as a joke, but as I ironed out issues it started feeling pretty good.

-A client bootstraps the connection by displaying the url of the current page.
-When a matching url is detected, they go into "data mode", encoding a string of **`[RX, TX, …Data]`**.
+To manage the connection I created a simple protocol; a client bootstraps the connection by displaying the url of the current page (this is useful for getting the other client connected).
+When a matching url is detected, they go into "data mode", where a string of **`[RX, TX, …Data]`** is encoded in the qr code.

 - `RX` - last message id seen by the device
 - `TX` - message id being transmitted